pce-uw-jscript400/w2-express/readme.md

   const { generate: generateId } = require('shortid')
   ```

-* **Your Answer:** This line imports the shortid module and more specifically the generate() method as the variable generateId.
+* **Your Answer:** This line imports the shortid module and more specifically the generate() method as the named function  generateId.
 This package can be used to quickly generate random unique IDs.

 * **Question:** What routes are currently available to you as part of this application?